mattrrobins/mattrrobins/README.md

  Hi, I’m @mattrrobins.
  I have MS degree in mathematics and program primarily in python (and SQL).
- In mathematics, my research interests:
+ In pure mathematics, my research interests include:
  - Invense Problems
  - Riemannian geometry
  - Lorentzian geometry (with emphasis on general relativity)